Volunteer

 Why Volunteer In Uganda?

-International volunteers complement local staff, and provide cultural exchange and life skills to children, youth, and adults.
+International volunteers play a vital role alongside local teams—offering cultural exchange, mentorship, and life-enriching skills to children, youth, and adults.

 Where Do Our Volunteers Work?

-Our headquarters are in Mukono Town, the capital of Mukono District.
-Mukono is located on the Kampala-Jinja highway about 20km east of Kampala.
+Our headquarters are based in Mukono Town, the lively capital of Mukono District, just 20 km east of Kampala along the Kampala–Jinja highway.

-With a population of over 60,000, Mukono has a major university, many restaurants and drinking spots, supermarkets, and a decent hotel with swimming pool and gardens.
+Home to over 60,000 residents, Mukono offers a vibrant mix of amenities—including a major university, numerous restaurants and cafés, local pubs, supermarkets, and a well-regarded hotel complete with a swimming pool and garden space.

 Who Is Eligible?

-• have no major health problems and current Yellow Fever vaccination certificate
+• Have no major health concerns and provide proof of Yellow Fever vaccination

-• be able to walk distances of at least 2 km daily
+• Be physically able to walk at least 2 km daily

-• obtain a police check from home country prior to volunteering
+• Present a police background check from your home country

 What Does It Cost?